insidemordecai/chequered-zone/README.md

 The project makes use of three tables - contact (for data from contact form), posts (to keep articles) and users.

-To clone and reproduce this project's functionalities, the project sql file is included in the root folder.
+To clone and reproduce this project's functionalities, the project sql file `chequered-zone.sql` is included in the root folder.
 Import into phpMyAdmin.
-Default password for all users is 123456
+Default password for all users is `123456`